 Four insurers have stepped forward with new help for policyholders made vulnerable by the effects of the pandemic.

 Some are offering payment breaks of up to three months in moves similar to those urged by the Financial Conduct Authority for mortgages, loans, car finance, high-cost credit and credit cards.
+However, the type of ‘break’ on offer varies between firms.

 LV introduced its payment break scheme on 23 April for those made financially vulnerable by coronavirus.
-Up to 600,000 policyholders are covered by this new measure as this applies across LV’s life insurance policies, as well as critical illness and payment protection.
+Up to 600,000 policyholders are covered by this new measure as this applies across LV’s life insurance policies, as well as critical illness and income protection.

 Policyholders unable to pay their premiums because they are suffering from poor physical or mental health, bereavement, abuse or facing homelessness may be eligible for this temporary support from LV.